The Conservation of Energy Principle

 The words “The Conservation of Energy Principle” form what is almost certainly the most sustaining, profound phrase in the English language yet our Anglosphere teachers rarely unpack its deep meaning.
-It features in few, if any, of our National/State Education Frameworks.

 This article outlines how, when understood and used with care, this great axiom has the potential to generate wonderful meaning in our lives.
 This is because the principle provides us with an invaluable tool for evaluating the sustainability of our language and behaviour.